manweile/BTFMI/README.md

 You are now ready to connect to your Bluetooth device and start streaming some music.
 Directions on how to pair and connect to the RN-52 can be found in section 1.4 of the user guide.

-IPSUM LOREM from Section 1.4
+@TODO IPSUM LOREM from Section 1.4

 ### Adafruit Stereo FM Transmitter with RDS/RDBS Breakout - Si4713

-IPSUM LOREM
+@TODO IPSUM LOREM

+@TODO Add datasheet links

+#### TX Antenna

+The antenna specs in data sheets are conflicting and confusing.
+Currently using a 22 AWG wire in 18 x 13 cm single wire square loop configuration If Equation 30 of AN710 datasheet is correct application for my antenna, I have an inductance of 666 nH.

 ### 2.8" TFT Touch Shield for Arduino with Capacitve Touch and microSd

-IPSUM LOREM
+@TODO IPSUM LOREM